 Are you self-conscious because of missing teeth, or because you wear dentures that are uncomfortable?
 Implant dentistry has come a long way and offers restorative solutions that look, feel and function just like your natural teeth.
-You have no reason to hide your smile anymore!
+With affordable dental implants from Fortson Dentistry you have no reason to hide your smile anymore!

 WHAT ARE IMPLANTS?

 Implant Dentistry is categorized as a form of prosthetic, or artificial replacement dentistry, but is also considered a form of cosmetic dentistry.
 Dental implants are titanium posts that your oral surgeon places into the jawbone, beneath your gum.
 Once in place, they are ready for replacement, or prosthetic teeth to be mounted on them.

 Dental implants act as replacements for roots, giving a strong foundation for fixed or removable replacement teeth or bridges, and are designed to match your teeth.
 Dentures or bridges mounted to your implants won’t slip or shift in your mouth, enabling you to eat and speak normally.

 The process of fusion between your dental implant and jawbone is called osseointegration.
 Titanium is a material that allows the implants to integrate with the bone without the body identifying it as a foreign material, resulting in excellent outcomes.
 Today, the success rate for dental implants is about 98%.

 Implant surgery is a team effort between an Oral and Maxillofacial Surgeon and a Restorative Dentist.
 The former performs the actual implant surgery and initial tooth extractions and bone grafting if necessary, while the restorative dentist fits and makes the permanent prosthesis.